-Increasing population density and changing weather patterns stress our cities’ water supplies, but developing technologies offer positive changes and investments to conserve this most vital resource in coming years.
-UC Berkeley professor David Sedlak, author of Water 4.0: The Past, Present, and Future of the World’s Most Valuable Resource discusses future water infrastructure with host Steve Curwood.
+Increasing population density and changing weather patterns stress our cities’ water supply, but developing technologies offer positive changes and investments to conserve this most vital resource in coming years.
+UC Berkeley professor David Sedlak, author of Water 4.0: The Past, Present, and Future of the World’s Most Valuable Resource, discusses future water infrastructure with host Steve Curwood.

-CURWOOD: Agriculture, cities, hydro-electricity, tourism, wild-life—there are many competing demands on the scarce water in California.
-That drought has focused attention on how we should manage our water supply as populations grow and the planet warms.
-And a timely book called Water 4.0 was recently published by David Sedlak, a UC Berkeley professor of civil engineering and co-director of the Berkeley Water Center.
+CURWOOD: Agriculture.
+Cities.
+Hydroelectricity.
+Tourism.
+Wildlife.
+There are many competing demands on the scarce water in California.
+That drought has focussed attention on how we should manage our water supply as populations grow and the planet warms.
+And a very timely book called Water 4.0 has just been published by David Sedlak, a UC Berkeley Professor of Civil Engineering and Co-director of the Berkeley Water Center.

 CURWOOD: Professor Sedlak writes over the centuries there was water 1.0, when Rome built aqueducts and disposed of waste.
 Water 2.0 saw 19th century Europeans chlorinate and filter drinking water; followed by our present system, water 3.0, that treats sewage as well.
-But David Sedlak says now it's time to update to water 4.0.
+But David Sedlak say now is time to update to water 4.0.

 CURWOOD: We use perfectly good drinkable water in our toilets.
 How should we change that system going ahead with what you call water 4.0?